bradford415/resources/vim/README.md

 ### vim
-vim is my in-terminal text editor of choice
+vim is my in-terminal text editor of choice.
+The .vimrc file sets the settings for the editor such as color and line numbers.

 ### Setting up .vimrc
 1. Change to the home directory by typing ```cd```